dslearner84/get-and-clean-data/README.md

 ## Introduction
 The goal is to prepare tidy data from the data downloaded from [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-I should create one R script called `run_analysis.R` that does the following.
+I should create one R script called `run_analysis.R` that does the following:

 1. Merges the training and the test sets to create one data set.
 1. Extracts only the measurements on the mean and standard deviation for each measurement.
 1. Uses descriptive activity names to name the activities in the data set